Innsbruck Early Music Festival 2019 Review: La Dori

 Musical Side of Things

 On the musical side, the festival managed to acquire the services of the baroque specialist Ottavio Dantone and his orchestra, the Accademia Bizantina.
 Dantone expertly uncovered the quality and beauty of Cesti’s score: the graceful melodies of its arias and duets, the immersive quality of its recitatives, and its ability to generate and manage the dramatic atmosphere.
-The playing of the orchestra was refined and elegant, with a crispness which engaged the audience while at the same time giving the opera an appealing momentum.
+The playing of the orchestra was refined and elegant, with a crispness that engaged the audience while at the same time giving the opera an appealing momentum.

 In the title role was soprano Francesca Ascioti, who produced an excellent performance.
-It was a role which seemed to be ideally suited.
-She sang with with a great deal of freedom, capturing with apparent ease the emotional state of the character, yet always displaying technical surety.
+It was a role that seemed to be ideally suited.
+She sang with a great deal of freedom, capturing with apparent ease the emotional state of the character, yet always displaying technical surety.
 Ascoiti drew a detailed portrait of Dori, in which the recitatives were wonderfully evocative, and arias beautifully sung.
 She also showed fine acting skills.

 Countertenor Rupert Enticknap has a monochromatic singing voice, but one with an enjoyable timbre.
 He played Oronte as a highly emotional being, who appeared at times to be on the point of a nervous breakdown, as he sought out Dori, the only woman he could love, while at the same time resisting pressure from his uncle, Artaxerse, and Ali (who is Dori in disguise) to marry Arsinoe, whom he did not love.
 It was an expressive reading, to which he brought an impressive melancholic lilt.
 He displayed agility and delicacy in bringing his character alive.